djerius/MooX-PDL-Role-Proxy/README.md

 - MooX::PDL::Role::Proxy::INPLACE\_SET

-    Use the object level attribute accessors to store the results (which may be the same piddle).
+    Use the object level attribute accessors to store the results (which may be the same ndarray).
 This will cause [Moo](https://metacpan.org/pod/Moo) triggers, etc to be called.

 - MooX::PDL::Role::Proxy::INPLACE\_STORE

-    Store the results directly in the existing piddle using the `.=` operator.
+    Store the results directly in the existing ndarray using the `.=` operator.

 ## is\_inplace